lamdera/auth/README.md

 # Lamdera Auth

-This library is experimental and a work in progress!
+This library is a work in progress!

 ### Example implementation